Achievement and Progress

 All Computing lessons are thoroughly planned to enable differentiation and engagement of everyone in the classroom.
 The teaching staff provide excellent support and help to bring the subject to life by ensuring lessons are interactive and exciting.

 At Key Stage 3 we aim to take a scaffold approach to children's learning, preparing them for KS4.
 We teach a range of modules that are accessible to the pupils of Oaklands.
 Through KS3 they will learn essential Computing skills and applications including digital citizenship, digital media, coding, data handling, finding information, control and animation.
-In Year 9 students will begin to work on the Entry Level or Level 1 Computing/ICT programme, preparing them fully for KS4.

 Overview of Teaching Programme